halojoy/QuickCommunity/README.md

 6. Attach other files

 ### How to get started
-Download QuickCommunity
+Download QuickCommunity.<br>
-Upload to your server
+Upload to your server.<br>
-Can be installed in a subdirectory
+Can be installed in a subdirectory.<br>
-Point your browser to 'index.php'
+Point your browser to 'index.php'.<br>
-Follow the install instructions
+Follow the install instructions.<br>
-Works with SQLite and MySQL databases
+Works with SQLite and MySQL databases.<br>